Romani people: Indian diaspora

-In April 2022, an international conference held in Zagreb, Croatia, revisited the issue.
-The event, supported by the Indian Council for Cultural Relations, aimed to examine whether the Roma, dispersed across multiple countries, could be recognized as part of the Indian diaspora.
-Speakers at the conference emphasized the historical and cultural connections of the Roma to India and highlighted the community's desire for recognition, while also noting the complexities arising from centuries of displacement and marginalization.
-The conference underscored the ongoing need to consider formal recognition, though no official status was conferred by India still.
+In April 2022, an international conference revisited the issue.
+The event, supported by the Indian Council for Cultural Relations, examined whether the Roma could be recognized.
+Speakers emphasized the connections from the Roma to India and the community's desire for recognition while noting the complexities arising from centuries of displacement and marginalization.
+The conference underscored the ongoing need to consider formal recognition.

-In a 2007 paper made by Ian Hancock, a Romani scholar, argues that the Romani people's Indian origin holds significant political weight beyond mere historical or academic interest.
-He contends that acknowledging this connection is essential for the "political legitimacy and security" of the Romani people.
-Hancock asserts that by establishing a verifiable historical and genetic link to a specific place of origin, the Romani people can counter the "fictitious history" often imposed on them by non-Romani individuals.
-This would allow them to take control of their own narrative and assert their identity.
-Furthermore, this Indian connection provides a basis for seeking support from the Indian government, which has been instrumental in acknowledging them symbolically as an Indian population outside of India.
-This recognition provides backing for the Romani leaders in their struggle for rights and representation in international forums like the United Nations, thereby enhancing their political standing and providing a measure of security on the global stage.
+A 2007 article argued that the Romani people's Indian origin is of more than historical/academic interest and that acknowledging this connection is essential for the "political legitimacy and security" of the Romani people.
+Establishing a verifiable historical and genetic link to a specific place of origin would allow the Romani people to counter the "fictitious history" often imposed on them.
+This connection provides a basis for seeking Indian government support, which is instrumental in symbolically acknowledging them as an Indian population outside of India.
+This recognition supports Romani leaders in their struggle for representation in forums such as the United Nations, thereby enhancing their political standing and providing a measure of security.

 Romaei/Eastern Romans

-With the Roma fleeing the Muslim conquest of Mahmud of Ghazni in Northern India in the early 11th century, they arrived in the Eastern Roman Empire by the 12th century.
-The name Roma/Romani is similar to Romaei (Ῥωμαῖοι), or Rhomaioi/Romioi (Ῥωμαῖοι/Ῥωμηοί/Ρωμιοί, "Romans") (the endonym for the Eastern Romans / Byzantines) from which the name could have originated.
-Roma is also similar to their original Sanskrit word डोम (ḍoma) meaning "drummer", with the Doma being dancers and musicians and a sub-group of the Dalit caste.
+As the Roma fled the Muslim conquests of Mahmud of Ghazni in Northern India during the early 11th century, they arrived in the Eastern Roman Empire by the 12th century.

 Athinganoi

-In the Eastern Roman / Byzantine Empire the Roma also took on the identity of the ethnic religious group, the Athinganoi (Greek: Αθίγγανοι).
-They were a Manichaean sect regarded as Judaizing heretics who lived in Phrygia and Lycaonia but were neither Hebrews nor Gentiles.
-They kept the Sabbath, but were not circumcised.
+In the Eastern Roman (Byzantine) Empire, the Roma took on the identity of the Athinganoi (Greek: Αθίγγανοι).
+They were a Manichaean sect regarded as Judaizing heretics who lived in Phrygia and Lycaonia, but were neither Hebrews nor Gentiles.
+They kept Sabbath but were not circumcised.
 They were Shomer nagia.
-The word "Athiganoi" is where the Turkish name Ciganos as well as the Romanian name țigani come from, as the Ottoman Empire had some linguistic and cultural influence on the neighbouring medieval Romanian principalities of Wallachia and Moldavia.
-The Turkish Ottomans conquered the Byzantine Empire in the 15th century, hence they ruled over the Roma (Ciganos) as well.
-Today, Turkey has the largest Romani population.
+The word "Athiganoi" is the origin of the Turkish name Ciganos as well as the Romanian name țigani, as the Ottoman Empire had linguistic and cultural influence on the neighbouring Romanian principalities of Wallachia and Moldavia.
+The Ottoman Turks conquered the Byzantine Empire in the 15th century; consequently, they ruled over the Roma (Ciganos).